It is possible

-Part of the reason Khao Sok seems such a daunting place to tackle on your own is that the 646 square kilometre park is only directly accessible from two places.
-The first is the main visitor centre area — or the “land section” — with access to a substantial network of hiking trails at the park’s far west near Khlong Sok village, which is where buses from Surat Thani to Takua Pa (or vice versa) drop those heading to Khao Sok.
-The second is the launching point for Chiew Lan Lake — or the “water section” — near Ratchaprapa Dam and the town of Baan Ta Khun at the park’s eastern end.
+The 739 square kilometre park is only independently accessible at two places.
+The first is the park headquarters area, or the “land section” at the far western end in Khlong Sok village, where buses drop off along Highway 401.
+The second is the launch point for Chiew Lan Lake, or the “water section” near Ratchaphrapa Dam and the town of Baan Ta Khun at the park’s eastern end.
 We know of one other way to reach the lake, but you’ll need a guide.

 In the vicinity of park headquarters it’s possible to hike several km on two main trails unguided, and the park provides basic trail maps at the visitor centre.
 Those looking to trek further to Than Sawan, Ton Kloi and Sip Et Chan waterfalls can hire a park-provided guide for 600 baht per half day.
 Most park rangers don’t speak much English and often see themselves as guardians rather than guides, but the price is cheaper than if booking in the village.

 At Ratchaphrapa Pier you’ll find prices posted for boat tours to Little Guilin plus one rafthouse.
 The cheapest and most popular costs 1,700 baht and stops at the park-run Nang Prai Rafthouse.
 For 2,300 baht you can go several km further west to Smiley Rafthouse, while a day trip to distant Khlong Saeng Rafthouse costs 4,500 baht.
 These prices are for the whole boat with a maximum of 10 people, providing great value for groups.
 It’s also possible to string together custom boat trips at the pier.